Its-Just-Nans/golb-articles/index.md

 ## Information

 `golb` is a static site generator, it renders Markdown files.
-Maybe you will find them useful. `golb` is working without client JavaScript (navbar, file) - execpte made for the searchbar.
+Maybe you will find them useful.

+`golb` is working without client JavaScript (navbar, file) - except the searchbar.
 You can still use javascript inside files - a POC is in [Web/Javascript](https://golb.n4n5.dev/js)